oasis-tcs/openc2-ap-er/oc2edr.md

 The 'query features' Command MUST be implemented in accordance with Version 1.0 of the [[OpenC2-Lang-v1.0]](#openc2-lang-v10).

 ### 2.3.2 Deny
+OpenC2 Consumers that receive a 'deny <target>' Command:

+* but cannot parse or process the Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with the 500 status code
+* but do not support the 'deny <target>' Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 501
+    * SHOULD respond with 'Command not supported' in the status text
+    * MAY respond with status code 500

 #### 2.3.2.1 Deny file
 Prevents the execution of a file.

+OpenC2 Consumers that receive the 'deny file' Command:

+* but cannot parse or process the Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with the 500 status code
+* but do not support the 'deny file' Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 501
+    * SHOULD respond with 'Command not supported' in the status text
+    * MAY respond with status code 500
+* but cannot access the file specified in the file Target
+    * MUST respond with status code 500
+    * SHOULD respond with 'cannot access file' in the status text

 #### 2.3.2.2 slpf:Deny ipv4 net
 Must be implemented in accordance with [SLPF Deny Command](#SLPF-Deny) as well as the [SLPF Conformance Statements](#SLPF-Conformance).
 #### 2.3.2.3 slpf:Deny ipv6 net
 Must be implemented in accordance with [SLPF Deny Command](#SLPF-Deny) as well as the [SLPF Conformance Statements](#SLPF-Conformance).

 ### 2.3.3 Contain
+OpenC2 Consumers that receive a 'contain <target>' Command:

+* but cannot parse or process the Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with the 500 status code
+* but do not support the 'contain <target>' Command
+    * MUST NOT respond with a OK/200
+    * SHOULD respond with status code 501
+    * SHOULD respond with 'Command not supported' in the status text
+    * MAY respond with status code 500

 #### 2.3.3.1 Contain device
 Limits the functionalities of an endpoint in relation to application execution and/or network communications.
 Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'contain' Command and the 'device' Target.
-The producer and consumer of the command MUST support the edr:device_containment Command Argument as defined in [Section 2.1.4](#214-command-arguments)
+The Producer and Consumer of the command MUST support the edr:device_containment Command Argument as defined in [Section 2.1.4](#214-command-arguments)

 OpenC2 Producers that send 'Contain device' commands
 * MUST populate the Command Arguments field with a Device-Containment argument